Pinterest is an awesome traffic source for blogs – and yet many new bloggers completely ignore Pinterest altogether. Big mistake!

 Looping your pins is when you recycle your old pins and post them again.
-While it’s important to create new content for Pinterest, if you have good performing pins they deserve to be shared again.
+While it’s important to create new content for Pinterest, if you have good-performing pins, they deserve to be shared again.

-With the Tailwind Smartloop feature you can schedule your best pins to post again and again to the boards you specify.
+With the Tailwind Smartloop feature, you can schedule your best pins to post again and again to the boards you specify.

 You can see the performance of each of your looped pins too.
-So if any are not performing well you can just remove them from the loop.
+So if any are not performing well, you can just remove them from the loop.

 The way it works is like this:

-STEP 7: focus on creating fresh content in 2020
+18. Focus on creating fresh content

 Pinterest, unlike Google, has been very open about what they want from content creators.